im004/synthetic-pedestrian-detection-yolov8n/README.md

 A final-year engineering research project evaluating whether synthetic pedestrian imagery can improve **real-world pedestrian detection** performance when training an anchor-free YOLOv8n model.

-This repository is intentionally structured as a **research and reproducibility repository**, not a fake production codebase.
+This repository is structured as a research and reproducibility repository rather than a production deployment.
 It documents the experimental design, metrics, training commands, dataset setup, and limitations behind the project.

 ## Project summary